 Dropbox is a cloud storage service, which means you can copy your files to the cloud and access them later, even if you’re using a different device.
-Dropbox will not automatically copy all the files on your computer if you’re on a personal plan, so you will have to pick and choose which you want to save.
+Dropbox will not automatically copy all the files on your computer if you’re on a personal plan, so you will have to pick and choose which ones you want to save.

 That doesn’t free space on your hard drive, though.
 A copy of the file you save to Dropbox will remain on your hard drive.
 If you change the file locally, it will be updated in the cloud.

-It’s unfortunate that Dropbox doesn’t free hard drive space, at least on its free plan.
-That comes with upside, though.
+It’s unfortunate that Dropbox doesn’t free up hard drive space, at least on its free plan.
+That comes with an upside, though.
 Dropbox syncs your data across all devices.
-As long as you can access your account, you can download any file stored in your Dropbox folder on your local machine.
+As long as you can access your Dropbox account, you can download any file stored in your Dropbox folder on your local machine.

 This system keeps files secure against technical problems you may have with your computer.
 For instance, if your hard drive fails, your photos and other important documents won’t be lost forever if they’re stored in the cloud.
-While you may think your computer is secure, there’s always a small chance it will be damaged, die of its own accord or even get stolen.
+Although you may think your computer is secure, there’s always a small chance it will be damaged, die of its own accord or even get stolen.

 You can use Dropbox as pure cloud storage, too.
-As long as you use the web client, you can add files to your account and store them only in the cloud.
+As long as you use the web client, you can add files to your Dropbox account and store them only in the cloud.